Verona High School (New Jersey): Popular culture

 The original, unaired pilot of the television show Strangers with Candy was filmed in Verona High School.
 The VHS signboard is also used in almost every episode thereafter to display various witticisms, although the name has been changed to that of the school in the show, Flatpoint High School.

+Portions of the 2024 film I Saw the TV Glow were filmed at the high school.